sd17fall/softdes.web/_notebooks/caching-and-decorators.md

 ## Higher-Order Programming

-The various wrapper `fib`s above didn't need to know anything about `fib_` specifically.
-They were written to know the name `fib_`, but they could have wrapped any other (unary) function instead.
+The various out functions above – all named `fib` – didn't need to know anything about `fib_` specifically.
+The *name* `fib_` was included in their definitions, but they otherwise could have wrapped any other (unary) function instead.

-Let's give these wrapper functions a parameter, which is the function to wrap:
+Let's extract `fib_` from the function definition, and instead supply it as a *parameter*:

 ```python